Gianl-msi/Histopathologic-Cancer-Detection/README.md

 Initially (part 1), I implemented a vanilla approach: split the all dataset into training and testing (80/20 split) and utilized the whole training set for training and the whole test set for validation.
 Later (part 2), I decided to split the training set into 5 folds and train 5 separate models (4 folds for training, one for validation).
 The predictions of the 5 models on the test set were ultimately averaged to obtain the final estimate.

 ### Part 1 – Vanilla approach
+Images were divided in training and validation sets with a 80/20 split (175780 training images, 44245 images for validation).
+Several models were designed trained for 50 epochs and tested.
+You can find the details of each model here.
+The best two model delivered an AUC of 0.9914 and 0.9905.